Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 | Duet 2 Maestro | See below^**^ || - | - | - | - | - | - |

 ^*^Limited only by available RAM
-^**^Neopixel support may work in RRF 3.5 on the Duet 2 Meastro, however this has not been tested by Duet3D.
+^**^In RRF 3.5, Neopixel support was added for the Duet 2 Meastro.
+However this has not been tested by Duet3D.
 The maximum number supported would be limited by available RAM.

-The maximum number of DotStar LEDs supported per strip is several thousand, for all firmware versions (Duet 3 6HC and 6XD only).

 ## Tabs {.tabset}